Renfrewshire Fortress Royal Engineers: Submarine miners

 Lieutenant-General Sir Andrew Clarke, Inspector-General of Fortifications 1882–6, did not have enough Regular Royal Engineers (RE) to man the fixed mines being installed to defend British ports.
-He decided to utilise the Volunteer Engineers for this task, and after successful trials the system was rolled out to ports around the country.
+He decided to utilise the Volunteer Engineers for this task and, after successful trials the system, it was rolled out to ports around the country.
 In 1885, the 1st Lanarkshire Engineer Volunteer Corps in Glasgow formed No 9 (Submarine Mining) Company and raised a second company of submarine miners in early 1888.
 The submarine mining establishment for the River Clyde was established at Greenock in Renfrewshire.
-It occupied Fort Matilda(first built in 1814 to defend the Port of Glasgow), which later had quick-firing guns and searchlights installed to cover the minefield between Greenock and Kilcreggan.
+It occupied Fort Matilda (first built in 1814 to defend the Port of Glasgow), which later had quick-firing guns and searchlights installed to cover the minefield between Greenock and Kilcreggan.

 In March 1888, the War Office decided to constitute the submarine miners as separate 'divisions' within the Volunteer Engineers.
-Thus the two Lanarkshire companies became the Clyde Division, Engineer Volunteers, Submarine Miners, RE, with its headquarters at Fort Matilda.
+Thus, the two Lanarkshire companies became the Clyde Division, Engineer Volunteers, Submarine Miners, RE, with its headquarters at Fort Matilda.
 The first honorary commandant was Col Sir Donald Matheson, who had been commander of the 1st Lanarkshire Engineers since 1865.
 The new unit took its precedence from the 1st Lanarkshire (1860) and ranked third in the list of Submarine Miners.
-A further two companies were raised in 1892 and 1900 respectively.
+Two more companies were raised, in 1892 and 1900 respectively.
 In 1901, the unit was redesignated the Clyde Division, Submarine Miners, R.E.
 (V) at Greenock.
 In 1903, its establishment was reduced to three companies.
 At the Royal review of 1905, Clyde Division had 10 officers and 175 other ranks.

 Territorial Force

 In 1907, the War Office decided to hand over all submarine mining duties to the Royal Navy and the Clyde Division was reduced to a single company of 4 officers and 70 other ranks (ORs) and redesignated as Electrical Engineers to make wider use of the coast defence searchlights that had been used to illuminate the minefields.
-Thus the Greenock unit became the Clyde Division (Electrical Engineers) (Volunteers), but the Haldane Reforms came into effect the following year, under which all the Volunteers were subsumed into the Territorial Force (TF).
+Thus, the Greenock unit became the Clyde Division (Electrical Engineers) (Volunteers), but the Haldane Reforms came into effect the following year, under which all the Volunteers were subsumed into the Territorial Force (TF).
 The Clyde Division was retitled as the Renfrewshire (Fortress) Royal Engineers, part of the Scottish Coastal Defences, and ranked ninth in the list of Fortress Engineers.

 By World War I, its organisation was as follows: